Financial-Times/engineering-progression/docs/repository.md

   - The description must contain a list of all the commits that have made it onto the `master` branch since the last release
   - If the tagname includes a prerelease, then the release must have the prerelease checkbox checked

+There are some things that need to happen immediately after a release, which unfortunately cannot be automated.
+The release process is as follows:

+  1. **Create release:**<br/>Create a release on the GitHub repo, following the rules outlined above
+  2. **Wait for CI:**<br/>Wait for the CircleCI build to pass, and for all the integrations to deploy
+  3. **Update chart colours:**<br/>Update the chart colours in the newly-deployed [Google spreadsheet](https://docs.google.com/spreadsheets/d/1V0LIbCQtJsi2iowfJnRTDr4Na4LhNAlJ_UHl9dDQs00/edit).
+There are four bar charts, one for each level, each on a separate sheet.
+The bar chart colours cannot be updated through the API and so this must be done manually after the deploy.
+The series "Bar 1" must be set to the colour `#3d9199`.
+The series "Bar 2" must have no colour (select "None").

 ### Major Versions

 A major version bump must happen when a change to the engineering competencies requires something **new** of an engineer to meet the level above their current one.